Helping Someone with Hearing Loss

 Can you recognise the signs?

 When considering someone you know, would you answer yes to any of the following questions?

 Despite the difficulties, encouraging an open and honest conversation is an important step for someone suffering with hearing difficulties.

 Being there for someone with hearing loss

 Talking to someone about their hearing can be very confronting, and depending on your relationship, you may be met with denial and/or hostility.
-Greif is a natural response to loss, and a person will grieve the losing / loss of hearing as much as any other body function.
+Grief is a natural response to loss and a person will grieve the losing / loss of hearing as much as any other body function.
 Grief is not just one feeling but a group of feelings.
 These are some common grief emotions associated with hearing loss:

 Without encouraging your loved one to talk about their hearing difficulties, they can find ways to compensate for their hearing loss by blaming others for mumbling or talking too softly, try to control conversations by doing most of the talking (requires less listening) or withdrawing from social activities to avoid strain, embarrassment and fatigue.